Erectile Dysfunction (ED) Treatment

-What is Erectile Dysfunction?
+What is Erectile Dysfunction (ED)?

 Erectile dysfunction (ED), also known as impotence, is a term covering a range of difficulties with sexual function causing a man to be unable to get and maintain an erection that is sufficient for satisfactory sexual intercourse.

-However, although a wide term, ED does not cover cases where a normal erection is possible but there is a problem with orgasm or ejaculation.
+However, although it is a wide term, ED does not cover cases where a normal erection is possible but there is a problem with orgasm or ejaculation.
 The most common of these is premature ejaculation, where although an adequate erection is possible, arousal and ejaculation occur too rapidly for satisfactory sexual intercourse.

-Why ED matters and seeking early advice and help is important?
+Why ED matters and seeking early advice and help is important.

-What causes erectile dysfunction (ED)
+What causes erectile dysfunction (ED)?

 The cause or causes can be medical or psychological (mental) or a combination of both.

-Psychological: where problems with erections only happen in certain situations or with particular sexual partners, it is likely that the cause is psychological and connected to stress, anxiety, depression or relationship issues.
+Psychological: Where problems with erections only happen in certain situations or with particular sexual partners, it is likely that the cause is psychological and connected to stress, anxiety, depression or relationship issues.

-Where the cause is medical there are a range of proven medications, such as sildenafil (sold as Viagra).
-Research undertaken at the Centre for Men’s Health has shown that in around two thirds of cases, treating the underlying hormonal deficiency can restore both libido and potency.
+Where the cause is medical there are a range of proven medications and ED treatments, such as sildenafil (sold as Viagra).
+Research undertaken by doctors at the Centre for Men’s Health’s ED clinics in London and Manchester has shown that in around two thirds of cases, treating the underlying hormonal deficiency can restore both libido and potency.